PrefectHQ/prefect/docs/cloud/execution/fargate_task_environment.md

 [[toc]]

 ::: warning Server not supported, yet
-Currently this environment is not directly supported with Prefect Server.
+This environment is not currently supported with Prefect Server.
 Deployments using Prefect Server and Fargate will be added in a future release.
 :::

 ## Overview